 In the Pagan tradition the Goddess is often split into three to depict the different stages of a woman's life: mother, maiden and crone.

 The crone represents the wise old woman whose child bearing days are behind her.
-Other associations with this stereotype include: compassion, transformation, healing and bawdiness death and endings.
-She is the respected older woman or grand-parent at the heart of family who enjoys life and sharing her experience.
+Other associations with this stereotype include: compassion, transformation, healing, bawdiness, death and endings.
+She is the respected older woman or grand-parent figure.
+This Goddess is the matriach, at the heart of family, sharing her knowledge and life experience.

 Unfortunately the word crone or hag often has negative connotations as many wise woman and midwives were persecuted as witches in the middle ages.